chanti-lee/mapbox-api/README.md

 A map of New York City: Places to Visit to share with tourists.

+To run on your device locally, download all files and open index.html in your preferred browser or view on the following link: https://chanti-lee.github.io/

 Objective: to build a web application using the Mapbox API to build a map of a city of your choice.
 Created for submission to Chingu Voyage 11.

 Specification: